Richard “Dick” H. Specht passed on January 10th, 2020 surrounded by family at the Louis Stokes Cleveland VA Medical Center.

 Per Dick’s wishes, there will be no calling hours or service.
 Instead, all are welcomed to a celebration of life this summer to reminisce, talk, and support each other.
 The date and location are yet to be determined.
 In lieu of flowers and condolences, please donate directly to the Conneaut Band Boosters or the US Department of Veterans Affairs.

-To send flowers to Richard "Dick" H. Specht's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Richard "Dick" H. Specht, please visit our floral store.

 Conneaut Music Boosters